reyesml/patterns-of-validation/ruby-method-hooks/README.md

 # Repetitive Validation

-The idea is to make defensive coding the default.

-For example, we've implemented a `Gateway` class that we want to secure.
+Suppose we've implemented a `Gateway` class that we want to secure.
 Every method in the gateway should perform some sort of authorization/validation before servicing the request.

 One technique we could take is to structure our `Gateway` like this: